DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 4.0.1 =
+= 4.0.5 =
-Fixing undefined index in the main shortcode output.
+Fixing default not saving in the admin if choosing a WordPress layout.
+Added block transforms to make it easier to insert the block.